-In light of these challenges (and Twitter’s inaction in rising to them with any coherent vision of what meaningful conversation might actually look like), bumping up the character limit to 280 seems largely irrelevant.
-What will we say in 280 characters that we haven't learned to say in 140?
+In light of the more serious challenges to free speech Twitter faces, and their inaction in rising to them effectively, bumping up the character limit from 140 to 280 seems largely irrelevant.
+What will we say in 280 characters that we haven't been able to say in 140?

 I can't tell you how honored I am to be included among a handful of amazing writers and artists in the most recent issue of Third Point Press, a literary journal that hails from my very own hometown of Lancaster, PA.
 (There's an extra special thrill in getting published somewhere that even your mom has heard of!)
 Check out my piece, "Abstracted."

 I wonder what Jung would have to say about it, how for years now we have saturated the collective unconscious with stories of war, collusion and incest...